-- What 3 things did you learn from this past project?
+- What three things did you learn from this past project?

-- What 3 things will you do differently in the future?
+- What three things will you do differently in the future?

-- What 3 skills are you actively working on to develop yourself for future roles?
+- What three skills are you actively working on to develop yourself for future roles?

 It is important to keep the assessment questions open-ended and devoid of trigger or leading words like “why” (causes defensiveness) or “right” (especially at the end of a sentence).
 Also, learn about past history, but spend more time in helping the coaching participant prepare for the future.
 Describing the past can take a lot of valuable time and it can’t be changed, but the future is the place that is unwritten and full of possibilities.